 An analysis of the US Food and Drug Administration (USFDA) warnings from 2007 to 2016 showed that unapproved pharmaceutical ingredients were identified in 776 dietary supplements.

 First off, become an educated buyer and research the company and brands you are interested in purchasing.
 Are these companies reputable and reliable?
 Avoid companies that have poor quality control and unsafe manufacturing practices.
 You can investigate whether a particular company follows Good Manufacturing Practices (GMPs), has a history of recalls or complaints, can scientifically support product claims, and provide exceptional customer service policies and service.

 Being a reputable manufacturer also means being transparent, and good labelling practices will show this.
 Product labels are a point of interaction between you and the natural health product.
-Labels should clearly and accurately identify brand, the product name, and its claims; active and inactive ingredients; strength, suggested usage, cautions, and expiry dates and storage instructions.
+Labels should clearly and accurately identify brand, the product name, and its claims; active and inactive ingredients; strength, dosage, cautions, and contraindications; potential allergens; expiry dates and storage instructions.
 In addition, labels should indicate the product’s lot number, an important indicator of quality control.

 Visit isura.ca for more information.

 Looking for quality should be your number one priority when choosing natural health products for you and your family.
 Remember price does not always verify product quality, so whether online or in store, be careful of overpriced supplements.
 In addition to using reputable companies and brands, reviewing product labels and ensuring third-party testing, shop where you will find knowledgeable staff to answer your important questions.

 - Use of Nutritional Supplements, 2015.
 Accessed May 27, 2020: https://www150.statcan.gc.ca/n1/pub/82-625-x/2017001/article/14831-eng.htm